gcryptolo/sample-hello-work/README.md

 ```

-### Step 5: Create BuildConfig in your OpenShift Sandbox pointing gitHub repository
+### Step 5: Create BuildConfig in your OpenShift Sandbox pointing GitHub repository
 If you are using the sample project in this repository, you can use the buildConfig.yaml file in the doc folder to create the BuildConfig in your OpenShift Sandbox and follow the steps below:

 1. Go to your OpenShift Sandbox
 2. Click on 'Build Configs' on the top menu
 3. Click on 'Create BuildConfig' on the top right corner
 4. if you did not clone repo simply select YAML tab and copy the code in [doc/buildConfig.yaml](doc/buildConfig.yaml) file
-5. If you clone the repo or you are using your own project replace the <your-project-name> with your OpenShift Sandbox project name
+5. If you clone the repo or you are using your own project replace the &lt;your-project-name&gt; with your OpenShift Sandbox project name
-6. Replace the <gitHubRepository> with your GitHub repository URL
+6. Replace the &lt;gitHubRepository&gt; with your GitHub repository URL
-7. Replace the <gitHubBranch> with your GitHub branch name (for example main)
+7. Replace the &lt;gitHubBranch&gt; with your GitHub branch name (for example main)
 8. Click on 'Create' button

 ```